Egypt's parliament confirms reappointment of Amer as central bank governor

 Governors are allowed only two terms under the constitution.

-(Reporting by Ahmed Tolba and Patrick Werr, Writing by Mahmoud Mourad, Editing by Timothy Heritage)
+(Reporting by Ahmed Tolba and Patrick Werr Writing by Mahmoud Mourad Editing by Timothy Heritage and Frances Kerry)

 ((mahmoud.mourad@thomsonreuters.com;))